Engineering Physics

 Semiconductors & Superconductivity

-Unit IV: Superconductivity.
-This unit covers the essential physics of superconductors, key properties, the Meissner effect, critical parameters and the classification and applications of superconducting materials used in modern technology.
+Unit IV: Semiconductors & Superconductivity.
+This unit covers semiconductor band theory, charge carriers, PN junctions, diode and transistor action, followed by the essential physics of superconductors, key properties, the Meissner effect, critical parameters and the classification and applications of superconducting materials used in modern technology.

 Phenomenon of Superconductivity